Displaying posts published in

 A CSS technique, sadly, to be avoided

 Many of the beautiful designs at the CSS Zen Garden rely on a trick that’s been dubbed Farhner Image Replacement.
-In the best of worlds, this trick would actually enhance accessibility, but the reality is that at least one screen reader (JAWS, the market leading screen reading tool.) breaks it.
-As such, I have to [...]
+In the best of worlds, this trick would actually enhance accessibility, but the reality is that at least one screen … Continue reading

 Adding a stylesheet-switcher to my site